-Miami, Florida, USA Age: 36 Director Since: October 18, 2023

-2023 Board and Committee Attendance: Other Public Boards:

-Membership(4):

-Board of Directors 5/5 - 100% None
+Director Miami, Florida, USA Age: 37 Director Since: October 18, 2 023 2024 Board and Committee Membership: Attendance: Other Public Boards: Key Experience and Expertise: Board of Directors Compensation Committee 11/11 -100% 2/2 -100% (4) None Corporate governanceESGCompensation ESG Committee N/A (4) FinancialHuman resourcesInternational operations Ms. Garbarini has more than 1 Leadership

-Ms. Garbarini has more than 10 years of experience as Finance Director at the Cisnero Blavia Family Office leading the finance and legal affairs departments internationally and focusing on the areas of energy, telecommunications and social responsibility.
+Ms. Garbarini has more than 10 years of experience as Finance Director at the Cisneros Blavia Family Office leading the finance and legal affairs departments internationally and focusing on the areas of energy, telecommunications and social responsibility.
 She is also a board member of Corporación Digitel C.A., a telecommunication company in Venezuela.
 She was a board member of the Universidad Iberoamericana in Bogotá, ambassador of the Sino PLPE Federation in Macao, of Fundación Unidos en Red and of GEN Global.
 Ms. Garbarini graduated cum laude in Business Management, Marketing and International Studies from Bentley University in Boston, Massachusetts.

-- Corporate governance

-- ESG

-- Financial

-- Human resources

-- International operations

-- Leadership

 - Marketing

 - Operational

 - Risk management

 - Strategic analysis

+- Information technology

 Common Shares Options RSUs DSUs PSUs

-- - - -
+- - 9,368 15,880 -

-Annual General Mee Share Ownership Requirement
+Annual General Meeting Voting Results - - • • - - Share Ownership Re equirement --•

-Year % of Votes For Target Lo evel (\$) (1) Status (2)
+Year % of Votes For Tar get Level (\$) (1) Status (2)

-2023 n/a 102 ,656 Comply
+2024 99.0% 102,656 Comply